sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

-Just as we saw with our one-sample test, the sampling distribution of this *t*-statistic is a *t*-distribution (shocking, is not it?) as long as the null hypothesit is true and all of the assumptions of the test are met.
+Just as we saw with our one-sample test, the sampling distribution of this *t*-statistic is a *t*-distribution (shocking, is not it?) as long as the null hypothesis is true and all of the assumptions of the test are met.
 The degrees of freedom, however, is slightly different.
 As usual, we can think of the degrees of freedom to be equal to the number of data points minus the number of constraints.
 In this